'Charged' Explains How Prosecutors And Plea Bargains Drive Mass Incarceration

 "You see this kind of haggling over plea bargains in the hallway, not an open court," she says.
 As for a defendant's guilt and innocence?
 "Honestly, people don't even really talk about those things."

-Bazelon spent two and a half years reporting on the Brooklyn district attorney's office.
+Bazelon spent 2 1/2 years reporting on the Brooklyn district attorney's office.
 Her new book, Charged, examines the power of prosecutors and looks at alternatives to bail, plea bargains and incarceration.

 Interview Highlights